ransurf/quartz/content/Servomechanism.md

 Thus, when we set out to find a new idea, or the answer to a problem, we must assume that the answer exists already—somewhere—and set out to find it.

-A psychological example of a servomechnanism is the [creative mechanism](out/subconscious-mind.md)
+A psychological example of a servomechnanism is the [[Subconscious Mind|creative mechanism]]
 ___
 References: